CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 2. Draw the time for the first of $n$ remaining infection attempts of $\mathcal{U}(0, 1)$ by taking a random value from
 $\beta(1, m)$. $m = C_i - $ (the number of infection attempts that have occured).
 3. Scale the value on $\mathcal{U}(0, 1)$ to be on $\mathcal{U}(x_{(i)}, 1)$ where $x_{(i)}$ is the previous draw.
-4. Convert the uniform value to generation interval space by passing it through the inverse CDF of the generation interval.
+4. Convert the uniform value to generation interval space by passing it through the inverse CDF of the generation interval, and schedule the next infection attempt at the specified time.
+Wait until that time has occured in the simulation before proceeding.

-Schedule the infection attempt to occur at the modeled time, and wait to schedule the next infection attempt until the end of the plan at that given time.
+    The result of passing the uniform time through the GI's inverse CDF is the time _since_ the agent first become infectious at which the given $n$th infection attempt occurs.
+To determine the amount of time _elapsed_ until the next infection attempt, given that the agent is currently at their $n-1$th infection attempt, schedule the next infection attempt to occur in how much ever time remains until that infection attempt from the last attempt.
+In other words, subtract the calculated time from the time since the agent became infectious of the current infection attempt, and schedule the next infection attempt to occur in that much time.

 5. Repeat from step two until $m = 0$.

 ## Why do we need order statistics?